Best Health Insurance for the Unemployed

 Financial Help Available

 If your household income qualifies, the government pays part of your premium directly to your insurer.
-For many unemployed individuals, Silver-tier plans offer the best balance of cost and coverage since they include cost-sharing reductions (CSRs) that reduce deductibles and copays.
+For many individuals without a job, Silver-tier plans offer the best balance of cost and coverage since they include cost-sharing reductions (CSRs) that reduce deductibles and copays.

 Medicaid: Free or Low-Cost Coverage